-However, if you do not have a registered trademark, the advice is that you do not have good legal rights to your name or brand.
+However, if you do not have a registered trademark, the legal position is that you do not have good legal rights to your name or brand.
 You may not even own your name or your brand.

 But I thought my business name gave me rights to my name?

-The short answer is, no. When you are using your business name (or URL or company name or brand name) without an official trademark registration, you are using it in an unprotected way.
-This even applies if you have registered your “trademark” as a business name or company name or URL.
+The short answer is, no, it does not.
+When you are using your business name (or URL or company name or brand name) without an official trademark registration, you are using it in an unprotected way.
+This even applies if you have registered your “trademark” as a business name, company name or URL.
 You may even be using the “TM” symbol next to your name or brand to try to give it some level of protection, however, the “TM” symbol does not provide protection it merely tells the world “I consider this a trademark” – but it does not necessarily make it so.
-This is often referred to as a common law trademark or an unregistered trade mark.
+This is often referred to as a common law trademark or an unregistered trademark.

-In all these cases, without you having a registered trade mark, another party who has a registered trade mark may have better rights to your business name or brand and use their trade mark rights to force you to change your business name or remove your URL.
+In all these cases, without you having a registered trademark, another party who has a registered trademark may have better rights to your business name or brand, and then use their trademark rights to force you to change your business name or remove your URL.

 A Typical Example

 For example, let’s say John opens a hair dressing salon in Melbourne, calls it SUSTAIN STYLES and then duly gets the registered business name for SUSTAIN STYLES.
 He reads some information about registered trademarks but figures that as he has the business name for SUSTAIN STYLES he’ll be OK.
-Two years later, he gets a letter from Rachael, a hair dresser from Sydney, claiming trade mark infringement by John because she owns the registered trademark for SUSTAINED STYLES.
+Two years later, he gets a letter from Fatima, a hair dresser from Sydney, claiming trademark infringement by John because she owns the registered trademark for SUSTAINED STYLES.

-John’s business name for SUSTAIN STYLES would be considered to be deceptively similar to Rachael’s registered trade mark for SUSTAINED STYLES, and because John does not have a registered trade mark and Rachael does, she can force John to change his business name (and associated shop frontage, website, marketing material etc).
-A dire situation for John.
+John’s business name for SUSTAIN STYLES would be considered to be deceptively similar to Fatima’s registered trademark for SUSTAINED STYLES, and because John does not have a registered trademark and Fatima does, she can force John to change his business name (and associated shop frontage, website, marketing material etc).
+A grim situation for John.

 This example shows that the only way you can ensure you own your business name or brand is to have it registered as a trademark.